paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-033-chapter-33.md

   (C) design requirements.

-**(b) Contents of Solicitation.—** In addition to the specifications described in subsection (a), each solicitation for sealed bids or competitive proposals (other than for a procurement for commercial items using special simplified procedures or a purchase for an amount not greater than the simplified acquisition threshold) shall at a minimum include—
+**(b) Contents of Solicitation.—** In addition to the specifications described in subsection (a), each solicitation for sealed bids or competitive proposals (other than for a procurement for commercial products or commercial services using special simplified procedures or a purchase for an amount not greater than the simplified acquisition threshold) shall at a minimum include—

 (1) a statement of—